git-hulk/tcpkit/README.md

 ## Usage

 ```
-TCPKIT is a tool to capture tcp packets and analyze the packets with lua
+TCPKIT is a tool to capture tcp packets and analyze the packets with lua.
 	-s which server ip to monitor, e.g. 192.168.1.2,192.168.1.3
 	-p which n_latency to monitor, e.g. 6379,6380
 	-P stats listen port, default is 33333